 Enabling construction of new subdivisions will provide homes for our growing population.
-This is a priority for us.
-To do this, we have determined that we must provide essential infrastructure.
-We have planned to implement the above options so that our stormwater network capacity meets the demand created by new homes as they are built.
+This is a priority new homes as they are built.
 The timing of these upgrades is based on the population projections set out earlier in this Strategy.
-Implementing these options will help us meet the requirements of the National Policy Statement - Urban Development and our Future Development Strategy.
+Implementing these options will help us meet the requirements of the National